 - Compressed air or paint brush (optional – to clear debris)

-Before you start cutting, be sure your knife blade is calibrated.
+Before you start cutting, be sure your knife blade is calibrated, see my full tutorial.

 What Kind of Basswood Should I Buy for the Cricut Maker?